Email:sales@chrome-moly-pipe.com

 · After a destructive test,fittings can no longer be used in the field, because they were bent, pulled orabused until breakage point.
 For this reason, destructive tests can only beperformed on a small sample of fittings; otherwise, all fittings would bedestroyed during tests.

-· non-destructive testmeasures performance for regular operating conditions, or by means that do notdestroy the fitting.
+· A non-destructive testmeasures performance for regular operating conditions, or by means that do notdestroy the fitting.

 What are mostfrequent destructive tests for fittings?